Axpinehost/Pteropanel/README.md

 I am currently working on this project with @l3lackJack as a Hobby.

 Pterodactyl is awesome for running a game hosting service.
-Once pterodactyl have an API, i decided to make my own game hosting panel using its endpoints to deploy the game servers.
+Once pterodactyl has an API, i decided to make my own game hosting panel using its endpoints to deploy the game servers.

 <p align="right">(<a href="#top">back to top</a>)</p>